Rafael1s/Deep-Reinforcement-Learning-Algorithms/BipedalWalker-PPO-VectorizedEnv/README.md

 ![](images/plot_450episodes.png)

 ### Other PPO projects

   * [Pong](../Pong-Policy-Gradient-PPO), 8 parallel agents
   * [Crawler](../Project-2_Continuous-Control-Crawler-PPO), 12 parallel agents
   * [CarRacing](../CarRacing-From-Pixels-PPO),  Single agent, Learning from pixels

+### Credit

+Most of the code is based on the Udacity code for PPO, and the github code of Ilya Kostrikov.